Revell Reads FAQs

 How does this program work?

-An email invite is sent out to bloggers who have signed up to be part of our program.
-These emails will be split into fiction and nonfiction offerings.
-The number of free copies is limited, and they are given on a first come, first served basis.
-The blogger agrees to read and post an original review (at least 75 words not including back cover copy or plot synopsis) on their blog and a retailer website during the time frame given for the blog tour..
+Email invites are sent out to bloggers who have signed up to be part of our program.
+These emails are split into fiction and nonfiction offerings.
+The number of books available may be limited, and they are given on a first come, first served basis.
+Emails are sent out once or twice a month, with fiction going out on Mondays and nonfiction on Tuesdays.
+When signing up to receive a book, the blogger agrees to read and post an original review (at least 75 words not including back cover copy or plot synopsis) on their blog as well as a retailer website during the given time frame.

 Do I need to have a blog to be in this program?